gneu77/rx-signals/docs/rp_state_effects_start.md

 If you're not able to reason about a function by signature and name only due to impureness, then you have to read and understand its implementation.
 This breaks encapsulation and abstraction, cause it makes no sense to hide implementation details in the first place and then enforce users to understand those details!
 This does not mean that one should not use encapsulation for impure code.
-The opposite is the case, but it must be done in an explicit way that makes clear where and when side-effects happen!
+The opposite is the case, but it must be done in an explicit way that makes clear where and when side-effects happen.

+:warning: So encapsulation as a concept only makes sense, if you isolate pure code from impure code, else, it's just wasted effort!

 What makes impure functions really annoying, is that they are infectuous.
 Once you have a single impure function in your call-tree, everything above is impure too.